cjerickson3/Puzzle-Solver/README.md

-# Bard-Sudoku
+# Puzzle Solver
-Repository for training Bard to recognize images of Sudoku puzzles and offer solutions to those puzzle
+Repository for enhancing Zolver to solve larger puzzles